TheFifthRider/simply-roleplaying-webapp/docs/character/example_abilities.md

 * **Expert Divination:** When you cast a spell tagged with **[Divination]** of second level or higher, you can regain a spell slot of a lower level.

-* **The Third Eye:** You can spend an action to open your third eye, granting you one form of unique vision until you next rest.
+* **The Third Eye II:** You can spend an action to open your third eye, granting you one form of unique vision until you next rest.
 You can change which form of vision you are benefiting from by spending some downtime.

     * **Darkvision:** You can see in the dark, in greyscale.
     * **Greater Comprehension:** You can read any language.
     * **See Invisibility:** You can see invisible creatures.
     * **See Ethereal:** You can see into the ethereal plane.

-* **Cantrips:** While you are equipped with equipment tagged with **Arcane** and **Focus**, you can:
+* **Cantrips IV:** While you are equipped with equipment tagged with **Arcane** and **Focus**, you can:

   * **Firebolt:** spend an action to make an attack with the equipment as if it had the **Fire**, **Long-Range**, **Close-Range**, **Weapon**, and **Knowledge** tags
   * **Prestidigitation:** spend an action to do something harmless and flavorful, like heating or cooling food, lighting torches, or cleaning/dirtying clothes